 Then adding details, details, details..!!

-If you want to draw an interior, you need first to trace the walls as seen in the first picture.
-Then, add the furnitures using boxes and cylinders.
-Then, draw as much as details you want.
-The more details you add, the more realistic your drawing will be.
+If you want to draw an interior, you must first trace the walls, as seen in the first picture.
+Additionally, add the furnitures using boxes and cylinders.
+Draw as many details as you want.
+In fact, the more details you add, the more realistic your drawing will be.

-Two points perspective is mostly used to draw houses or buildings from outside, as this one.
+Usually, two points perspective is used to draw houses or buildings from outside, as this one.
 So, just draw the main lines to have an approximative view of the place.

 Then, details!
-If you want to know more about the process, click here.
+However, if you want to know more about the process, click here.

 The same rules apply here!
-Details are what take time but this is what makes the difference!
+Although, details are what take times to do, but this is what makes the difference!

 This example is more about a modern house.

-This is actually easier than the others.
-Just draw boxes and add palm trees!
+In fact, this is actually easier than the others.
+Just draw boxes, and don’t forget the palm trees!

-This one is a little different.
-The two vanishing points are up and down, instead or left and right.
+In this one, the two vanishing points are up and down, instead of left and right.

 In other words, we are facing the horizontal corner of the building.

-But all the rules are still the same!
+But all the rules still remain the same!

-I know, I know… This one looks kinda scary with all the little details..
+I know..
+This one looks scary with all the little details altogether.

-But remember that placing the main lines is the hardest part!
-It is ok to spent a lot of time for this part!
+But remember that placing the main lines is the most challenging part!
+Consequently, it is ok to spend a lot of time on this part!
 Just draw these lines softly so you can erase them and try again if needed!

 The following post will be about the detailed steps of my two point perspective drawings!
 And after this one, my favorite part of perspective drawings arrive! : Three point perspective drawing!
-This types of works seriously look so complicated yet so satisfying!
+Eventually, this types of work seriously look so complicated yet so satisfying!